 In the previous section, it was shown that LF-NMR data could be used for viscosity evaluation of various crude oils by using the enhanced NMR viscosity model, which can account for chemical complexity and a wide span of temperatures with the help of NMR derived parameters such as relative hydrogen index (RHI_v) and T2 logarithmic mean.
-However, the determination of RHI or RHI_v requires a recovery of the representative oil sample from the given formation, preferably with preserved gas content, for subsequent laboratory measurements, which is often a technically challenging and expensive task^{77,78}.
-Moreover, oil saturation volumes must be determined independently, which is necessary to normalize the measured oil NMR response by the amplitude of an equal quantity of water 24.
-Unfortunately, in the circumstances like these, the empirical NMR models without RHI do not perform satisfactorily for predicting accurate viscosities in heavy oil and bitumen systems^{79,80,81}.
-The theoretical and empirical evidence presented in previous sections shows that T2-relaxation strongly correlates with oil viscosity ^{16,21}.
+However, the determination of RHI or RHI_v requires a recovery of the representative oil sample from the given formation, preferably with preserved gas content, for subsequent laboratory measurements, which is often a technically challenging and expensive task^{61,85}.
+Moreover, oil saturation volumes must be determined independently, which is necessary to normalize the measured oil NMR response by the amplitude of an equal quantity of water 32.
+Unfortunately, in the circumstances like these, the empirical NMR models without RHI do not perform satisfactorily for predicting accurate viscosities in heavy oil and bitumen systems^{86,87,88}.
+The theoretical and empirical evidence presented in previous sections shows that T2-relaxation strongly correlates with oil viscosity ^{23,29}.
 However, in heavier, more viscous oils, the T2 relaxation behavior deviates from conventional models, changing the T2 correlation with viscosity.
-Although studies are being conducted to understand better the underlying physics of H proton relaxation behavior in heavy oils^{26,27}, there is enough scientific evidence to confirm that these variations are associated with the presence of heavy components and their complex molecular structures (e.g., asphaltenes and resins)14.
+Although studies are being conducted to understand better the underlying physics of H proton relaxation behavior in heavy oils^{34,35}, there is enough scientific evidence to confirm that these variations are associated with the presence of heavy components and their complex molecular structures (e.g., asphaltenes and resins)24.

-This work introduced a supervised learning framework to improve the oil viscosity characterization by LF-NMR relaxometry, using only a single NMR parameter - T2 logarithmic mean.
-Although the emphasis has been made on gradient boosting regression trees (GBRT)82 and support vector regression (SVR)83, a several other machine learning algorithms were tested as well, including decision trees (DT)84, random forests (RF)85, and k-nearest neighbors (KNN)86.
-Multiple linear regression (MLR)87 also used.
-A feature engineering (FE) approach was integrated to maximize the forecasting capacity of the models by deriving new features using the empirical findings from the NMR oil characterization domain 88.
+This work introduced a supervised learning framework to improve the oil viscosity characterization by LF-NMR relaxometry, using only a single NMR parameter - T_2 logarithmic mean.
+Although the emphasis has been made on gradient boosting regression trees (GBRT)89 and support vector regression

+(SVR)90, several other machine learning algorithms were tested as well, including decision trees (DT)91, random forests (RF)92, and k-nearest neighbors (KNN)93.
+Multiple linear regression (MLR)94 was also used.
+A feature engineering (FE) approach was integrated to maximize the forecasting capacity of the models by deriving new features using the empirical findings from the NMR oil characterization domain 95.
 The study results indicate that this strategy can be successfully applied even to small datasets.
 As most of the underlying mathematical principles of tested algorithms are substantially different, we could observe the study task from different perspectives.
-The database used for calibration of models in the study was formed from the previously published LF-NMR crude oil data, containing over 130 light and heavy oil samples recovered from various reservoirs in Canada and the USA^{9,66,79}.
+The database used for calibration of models in the study was formed from the previously published LF-NMR crude oil data, containing over 130 light and heavy oil samples recovered from various reservoirs in Canada and the USA^{18,60,86}.
+The database consisted of 282 observations in total.
 The study was segmented into two stages.
-In the first stage, the preprocessing of data was performed together with feature engineering, which enabled the appropriate training of models.
-The generalization ability of the models was assessed by the K-fold crossvalidation, while model performance was recorded using several statistical metrics.
+In the first stage, the feature engineering was performed, and the dataset was randomly shuffled and split into training and testing sets in the 0.75:0.25 proportion.
+A split seed was selected randomly (random_state=42) and fixed for the reproducibility of the results.
+Therefore, the training set consisted of 211 observations and a test set of 71.
+The generalization ability of the models was assessed by the K-fold crossvalidation, while model performance was recorded using root mean squared error (RMSE), mean absolute error (MAE), mean square log error (MSLE) mean absolute percentage error (MAPE) and coefficient of determination (R2).
 In the second stage, the performance of models was compared against another four well-known empirical NMR viscosity models that were trained using the same framework.
-The code and the data have been uploaded to GitHub repository and are available for use.
+The code and the data have been uploaded to the GitHub repository and are available for use.